 A Solar Eclipse is a very special New Moon.
 Projects you start between the eclipse and the next Full Moon (about 2 weeks), take on added significance 6 months down the road.
 This applies to the seeds you plant, projects you undertake, contacts you make, and intentions you set.
 Solar Eclipses represent issues and situations that come to you from the “outside,” from other people or circumstances in your world.

 A Lunar Eclipse is a very special Full Moon.
-Decisions, events, efforts, and matters of great emotion that come up during this Lunar Eclipse cycle have significance in the future.
-It also powers up the process of letting go, working through hangups, and clearing the clutter.
+Decisions, events efforts, and matters you finish during this waning cycle have significance in the future.
+It also powers up the process of releasing something from deep within you.
 In contrast to Solar Eclipses, which represent matters that come from the world “outside,” Lunar Eclipses represent those changes and situations that bubble up from within.

 Full Moons in general, and Lunar eclipses in particular, are times of high emotion.
 The Full Moon brings activity and awareness, full illumination of the emotional realm.
 The Sun and the Moon, your ego and your emotions, are on opposite sides of the sky– as if the other were a mirror.

 The apparent path of the Sun and planets around the Earth (called the Ecliptic) and the Moon’s orbit around the earth are not parallel to one another.
 If you were to represent them using two hula hoops, you would cross them over in the middle, like this.
 (The angle is exaggerated here for effect.)
 The two paths intersect in two places.
 These points are called the Moon’s Nodes.

 An Eclipse is a New or Full Moon that occurs near the Moon’s Nodes.
 Because the Moon and Sun are so close to the Nodes, they are aligned perfectly enough with the Earth to cast a shadow.